Person-in-existence/revisionProgram/files.md

 The timetable is stored in a file named "timetable".
 It is stored in the following way:

+- ### Day data
+  - String start_date
+    - The date the timetable starts on, in a "yyyy-MM-dd"
 - ### Activity Types
   - int numActivities
     - This is the number of activities in the list